Kinvey/titanium-sdk/README.md

 bower install kinvey-titanium-sdk#3.0.0-beta.9 --save
 ```

-### 3. Configure the library
+### 3. Configure the sdk
-Now, the library is available for use in your project.
+Now, the sdk is available for use in your project.

-If you installed the library with npm, import the library in your code using `require`.
+If you installed the sdk with npm, import the sdk in your code using `require`.

 ```javascript
 var Kinvey = require('kinvey-titanium-sdk');
 ```

-If you installed the library with bower, add a script tag to your main html file.
+If you installed the sdk with bower, add a script tag to your main html file.

 ```html
 <script src="bower_components/kinvey-titanium-sdk/dist/kinvey.min.js"></script>